Chuks-ked/Chuks-ked/README.md

 -->
 <br/>
 <br/>
+<br/>
 Hi, I'm Chukwubuikem Ikedi Jeremiah 🙌, a Web Developer and Python lover.
-Apart from that, I also love building awesome backend projects and Problem-Solving.❤✌🌟.
+Apart from that, I also love building awesome backend projects and Problem-Solving ✌🌟.

-<br/>
-**Talking about Personal Stuffs:**
+<h3>Talking about Personal Stuffs</h3>

 - 🔭 I’m currently an Intern at Nowhere, still searching.
 - 🌱 I’m currently learning ReactNative.